Online banking scams have become one of the most common ways for scammers & criminals to access your personal and financial information.

 What is BigPay doing to keep everyone's money safe?

 Constant reminders - when we detect unusual behaviour on your account, we’ll send you a push notification, an SMS or an email to remind you of never giving your OTP or your login links

 Freezing your account - if it seems serious enough, we’ll proactively freeze your account to guarantee the safety of your account

 (Example of BigPay’s systems taking the necessary step of blocking cards)

-Multiple authentication levels - to log into your account, you need your passcode, an OTP sent to your registered phone number and even Touch ID, Face ID & Face Unlock
+Multiple authentication levels - to log into your account, you need your passcode, your official login link, an OTP sent to your registered phone number and even Touch ID, Face ID & Face Unlock

-Give you the ability to freeze your card immediately - lost your card or see a suspicious payment?
-Just freeze it and chat with us (Settings > Support > Chat with us)
+Give you the ability to freeze your card immediately - lose your card or see a suspicious payment?
+Just freeze it and chat with us so we can help you with the issue.
+(Settings > Support > Chat with us)

 3D Secure - when you pay on a website, you will need to fill in your card details, your CVV and key in an OTP that we send to your mobile